 - Remove turkey wings to a cutting board.
 Use the meat for a recipe (like soup!) or discard.

-- Strain the broth through a sieve into a bowl.
+- Strain the broth through a mesh strainer set into a bowl.
 Press the vegetables before discarding to get any liquids from them as well.

-- In a skillet, melt the butter.
+- In a saucepan, melt the butter.
 Once melted, whisk in the flour until dissolved.
 Then gradually pour in the hot broth.

 - Bring to a simmer over medium heat then reduce to medium-low and continue whisking while the gravy simmers.
 This could take 45 to 1 hour.
 Or if you’re like me and don’t want to wait that long, after about 30 minutes, make a cornstarch slurry and whisk it in.
 For a thinner gravy, whisk 2 tablespoons cornstarch with 2 tablespoons water.
 And for a thicker gravy (what we like!)
 I do 3 tablespoons of each.